What is valganciclovir hydrochloride?

 - If you are allergic to valganciclovir hydrochloride or any other medicines.

-- About any medical conditions you have or have had, including low blood cell counts or kidney problems.
+- About any medical conditions you have or have had, including low blood cell counts or problems.

 - If you are receiving hemodialysis or radiation treatment.